memorymapper/memorymap-toolkit/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-- todo:

-Change all the API views so they take GET data so it's all the same...